manuelernestog/aero-glass/README.md

         - `Taskbar height and icon size`
         - `Windows 11 Notification Center Styler`
         - `Windows 11 Taskbar Styler`
+        - `Taskbar auto-hide when maximized` (Not necesary, and right now have some incompatibility with the systemtray icons on Yasb)
    2. Go to each mod.
 On Details > Advanced > Mod settings and paste the content of the file on .conf/windhawk corresponding to the mod.

 >⚠️ if you find any problem with the position of the `Quick Setting` menu go to Windows 11 Notification Center Styler > Details > Settings > Find the Target Grid#ControlCenterRegion > Marging and change the last value (650) until you find the best position for you.